Recent Posts

 Why is the Gingerbread cookie a man?
 Plus, a gallery of delightful decorating ideas

-Here at Julianna Rae we love to snack which is why, after silk, food is the highlight of many of our blogs and also why most of the staff agree that one of their favorite pastimes is eating cookies.
+Here at Julianna Rae we love to snack which is why, after silk, food is the highlight of many of our blogs and one of our favorite snacks are cookies.
 Let’s face it, cookies really are the perfect snacking food minus the crumbs of course.
-And the crumbs can’t be too much of a bother because Americans still manage to eat over 2 billion cookies a year!
+And the crumbs aren’t that much of a bother because Americans still manage to eat over 2 billion cookies a year!
 Surprisingly, statistics report that more than half of these cookies are homemade.
 That is a lot of baking!

 The Oxford Companion to Sugar and Sweets and folklore both suggest we have Queen Elizabeth I and creative folk-medicine practitioners to thank for the manly shape of the gingerbread cookie.
 And, of course, love has got something to do with it… doesn’t it always?